Arms embargo: People's Republic of China

 The United States and the European Union stopped exporting arms to China after 1989 after the suppression of protests in Tiananmen Square.
 In 2004 and 2005, there was some debate in the EU over whether to lift the embargo.

 Somalia

 On 1 December 2023 after 31 years the United Nations Security Council lifted the longest arms embargo on the Somali Armed Forces and the Somali federal government, while continuing sanctions against the Al-Shabaab militant group.

 South Africa

 UN Security Council Resolution 418 applied an arms embargo of South Africa in 1977 on dual-use items.
 The embargo was lifted by Resolution 919 in 1994.

 United States

 To protest the Vietnam War, Sweden imposed an arms embargo on the United States in 1966.
 That notably deprived Navy SEALs of the Carl Gustav m/45 submachine gun, which resulted in the creation of the Smith & Wesson M76.

+Yugoslavia

+The United Nations Security Council Resolution 713 applied arms embargo on Yugoslavia in 1991.
+Weakly enforced security assurances and deterrence contributed to the Srebrenica massacre.